Sep 24, 2025

 1. Establish a Measurement Framework

 Session-level tracking: Use Action Completion and Action Advancement to measure overall goal achievement.
-These metrics tell you if your context successfully guides agents to accomplish user objectives.
+The Trace View lets you replay entire sessions to see how your context successfully (or unsuccessfully) guides agents to accomplish user objectives.
+Each trace shows the complete context state at every step.

 Step-level analysis: Apply Tool Selection Quality and Context Adherence to evaluate individual decisions.
-This reveals where your prompts fail to guide proper tool usage or context following.
+The Graph View reveals the decision tree, showing where your prompts fail to guide proper tool usage or context following.
+Click any node to see the exact context that was available at that decision point.

 2. Iterative Improvement Process